jason-c-daniels/Jcd.Threading/README.md

 # Jcd.Tasks

-A *netstandard2.0* library that provides utility classes to help with creating and managing unstarted `Task`s.
+A *netstandard2.0* library that provides utility classes to help with managing `Task`s, creating custom `TaskScheduler`s, and creating thread safe value access.

 Read the API docs carefully.